Gold Mining Water Race, Windeyer

-Gold Mining Water Race is a heritage-listed piece of mining infrastructure at Old Hargraves Road, Windeyer, Mid-Western Regional Council, New South Wales, Australia.
+Gold Mining Water Race is a heritage-listed piece of mining infrastructure located on Old Hargraves Road at Windeyer, in the Central West region of New South Wales, Australia.
 It was built from 1855 to 1865 by Chinese miners, probably from Southern China.
 It was added to the New South Wales State Heritage Register on 22 December 2000.

 History

 The Chinese built aqueduct wall is believed to have been built around the gold rush days of Windeyer district which started in the late 1850s.
 There was a considerable Chinese presence in the area reaching as many as 1200 at the peak of the gold rush.
 There were a number of gold strikes, and the strike nearest to this location was the strike at "Deep Crossing".
 Whether the Chinese were the first or only prospectors in this vicinity is not known, but they often reworked claims that had been already left by Europeans, and this may have been the case here.

 The wall is believed to have been built by 12 Chinese men, supported by a cook.

 The time it would have taken to build the wall implies these men were supported by wages or kept in supplies while on the project.
 They may have been contract workers.